luiscruz/course_sustainableSE/2024/p1_measuring_software/g7_python_environments.md

 ### Jupyter Notebook

-On performing Shapiro-Wilk tests for the data collected for Jupyter Notebook for the three data sizes, we get p-values of x, y, and z for data sizes x, y, and z respectively.
+On performing Shapiro-Wilk tests for the data collected for Jupyter Notebook for the three data sizes, we get p-values of 0.08, 0.069 and 0.637 for data sizes 2.83 GB, 1.42 GB, and 0.71 GB respectively.
 This indicates that the data is normally distributed.

 Jupyter Notebook consumes significantly less power than PyCharm for all three data sizes.